MelodicMetrics/Target-ECommerce-Revenue-Analysis/data-cleaning-part-two/Products_Final/steps.md

   - **Example Adjustments**:
       - `"CITTE AND UPHACK FURNITURE"` → `"Miscellaneous Furniture"`
       - `"Electrices 2"` →  `"Electrical Products"`
 - The finalized list of original and standardized names were saved as a `.csv` file and uploaded to Google BigQuery as `Product_Category_Mappings`.
-The `.csv` file you can [view here]
+The `.csv` file can be [downloaded here](https://github.com/user-attachments/files/17782746/Product_Category_mappings.csv)

 ### Step 3: Create `Products_Final`